rumanowskak/portfolio/README.md

 Upon exiting the current game state is saved and when user reopens the game the previous state is loaded.

+The application also supports simple animations when a new block appears.

 ---
 ## Function Approximator
 MATLAB application that approximates functions using Legendre's polynomials.
 In order to do that the application also approximates value of integrals and uses numerical methods to optimise parameters.